gernest/talk/why.md

-# I need to borrow your spare computer for 2016, this is the reasons why!
+# Why you should borrow me your spare computer for 2016?

 To be sure that this text is relevant to you, [This is my GitHub account](https://github.com/gernest).
 I have been programming for a while, I